angelasoler/angelasoler/README.md

 ### Hi there 👋

 :recycle:
-   Learning is not a linear path, that's why here, through my github account (repos and commits history), you would be able to follow my growth as a software developer.
+   Learning is not a linear path, that's why here, through my github account (repos and commits history), you can be able to follow my growth as a software developer.

 - 🌱 Cadete na escola 42 sp
   - Software engineering